 News Animals Why 5,000 Tadpoles Were Shipped From Nashville to Puerto Rico It's an example of long-distance conservation.
-By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Published July 2, 2021 03:00PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Jul 07, 2021 Haley Mast Puerto Rican crested toad tadpoles are smaller than peas.
-Kate Johns / Nashville Zoo Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices A special care package is on its way from Nashville to Puerto Rico.
+By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated July 6, 2021 09:53PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Share Twitter Pinterest Email Puerto Rican crested toad tadpoles are smaller than peas.
+Kate Johns / Nashville Zoo News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive A special care package is on its way from Nashville to Puerto Rico.
 More than 5,000 tadpoles have been shipped to be released into their native habitat.
 The tadpoles are Puerto Rican crested toads, the only toad native to Puerto Rico.
 They’re listed as endangered by the International Union for Conservation of Nature (IUCN) with their population numbers decreasing.
 There are only an estimated 1,000 to 3,000 of the animals left in the wild in the Guanica State Forest in the southwest part of the island.
 Because of its perilous position, the Puerto Rican crested toad was the first amphibian placed on a Species Survival Plan (SSP).
 That’s a program developed by the American Zoo and Aquarium Association (AZA) to help ensure the survival of threatened or endangered species in captivity.
 The plan was created in 1984 with a handful of zoos participating.
 Now 20 zoos take part, including the Nashville Zoo.
 Since the program’s inception, 263,575 tadpoles bred at zoos and aquariums throughout North America have been released into protection ponds in the Guanica State Forest.
 The Nashville Zoo has been working with the Puerto Rican crested toads since 2008 and was first successful at breeding them in 2012.
 To date, the zoo has sent more than 21,000 tadpoles to Puerto Rico to be released.
 “All the participating AZA institutions that are selected for a certain release follow a specific protocol for cooling and placing the toads in the rain chamber to stimulate breeding,” Sherri Riensch, lead herpetology keeper at Nashville Zoo, tells Treehugger.
 “This allows for all of the tadpoles to be the same age and size upon release thus none of the different genetics will have a leg up on any of the others.”
 The species is known for its crested head.
 R. Andrew Odum / Getty Images Puerto Rican crested toads are known for their distinctive bony head crest.
 They can range in color from yellow-green to brown-black on top with a creamy white underside.
 They are medium-sized, with adults reaching between 2.5 to 4.5 inches (6–11 centimeters).
 Handling with Care Nashville Zoo employees prepare tadpoles for shipping.
 Kate Johns / Nashville Zoo The tadpoles are carefully packaged for their 1,700-mile trek.
 “They are shipped like fish, in large plastic bags with clean water and oxygen added.
 The bags are placed in foam boxes inside cardboard boxes to insulate them from extreme temperatures and rough handling,” Riensch says.
 “The tadpoles are small, less than the size of a pea when we ship them which allows us to put several hundred per box.”
 When they arrive, the tadpoles are released in their native habitat.
 They are monitored by the U.S. Fish and Wildlife Service and the Puerto Rico Department of Natural and Environmental Resources (DNER) until they metamorphose and move on from the pond where they were released.
 In some instances in the past, schoolchildren have taken part in the tadpole release as part of a local initiative to educate citizens on Puerto Rican crested toad conservation.
 While this latest batch of tadpoles makes its way south to new ponds, the Nashville Zoo and other zoos across the country will be working on replenishing the habitat with more upcoming shipments.
 “There are lots of different factors affecting threatened and endangered species across the globe.
 The local community doesn't always have the expertise, time, money, or space to be able to hold and breed a struggling species while the problems facing them—habitat loss, pollution, disease, and invasive species—are fixed,” Riensch says.
 “The Nashville Zoo is just one of the many zoos and aquariums across the country working with these species and it is just one example of the conservation we are a part of both in our backyard and across the planet.”
 View Article Sources "Species Information."
 Nashville Zoo.
 "Puerto Rican Crested Toad."
 IUCN Red List, 2020, doi:10.2305/iucn.uk.2021-1.rlts.t54345a172692429.en "About."
 Puerto Rican Crested Toad Conservancy.
 Sherri Riensch, lead herpetology keeper at Nashville Zoo "Puerto Rican Crested Toad."
 U.S Fish and Wildlife Service.